January 11th, 2012

 Let me tell you, my sister-in-law Julia is a fabulous cook.
 In the 25 years I've known her, I've never eaten anything she's made that wasn't super dee-lish so I wasn't the least bit surprised when she called me February 21st, 2009 and told me that she and a friend of hers had just won first prize for their Firehouse Chili.
 Look at this great photo!

-I made Julia's chili the next day and oh my gosh it's the BEST and that's saying a lot because I used to live in Texas where chili cookoffs are legendary.
-Yup, I'd put Julia's chili up against any other award-winning chili I've ever tasted.
-Give this chili a try and I think you'll agree — it's lickin' the bottom of the bowl great!
+I made Julia's chili the next day and it's really, really good.
+That's saying a lot because I used to live in Texas where chili cookoffs are legendary, and I'd put Julia's chili up against any other award-winning chili I've ever tasted.
+Go easy on the jalapeños or be sure to serve it with plenty of sour cream.

 Ingredients